ing-MARWA/Named-Entity-Recognition/README.md

 model.add(TimeDistributed(Dense(num_tags, activation='softmax')))
 model.compile(optimizer=Adam(learning_rate=0.01), loss='sparse_categorical_crossentropy', metrics=['accuracy'])
 Training
-The model is trained using an early stopping mechanism to prevent overfitting, monitoring the validation loss and saving the best-performing model.
+The model is trained using early stopping to prevent overfitting.
+The model is optimized using the Adam optimizer, and the training process is monitored by validation loss.

 python
 Copy code